Curious about how to become a licensed contractor in Massachusetts, but you aren’t sure where to start?

 Liability insurance covers any costs that come with any third-party accidents, damage, or bodily harm.

 Lastly, construction bonds are a safeguard that kicks in if a project fails to complete or if there is another issue that results in a cost to the customer.
 The company that issued the bond will cover the expenses, and then ask the party that took out the bond for reimbursement.

 All three are essential in operating a successful, profitable business.

 When it comes time to renew your license, you have a few options.
-However, before you can submit your application for renewal, you must fulfill the continuing education courses.
+However, before you can submit your application to the state of Massachusetts for renewal, you must fulfill the continuing education courses.

 You can renew your license in three ways:

 There you have it!
 If you have more questions about contractor licensing, the process, or the requirements, leave a comment below!